 Whether or not it’s ok to be gay abroad varies wherever you are in the world.
 In some countries it’s so acceptable there’s barely a need for a scene, whereas in others you can still be stoned to death for what’s perceived as a heinous crime against God (or whichever version of God is applicable).
 Even in countries like the USA, it can vary between state, you wouldn’t want to get caught with your pants down in Texas, for instance.

 It obviously therefore pays to do a little research before you go, so here is a selection of city guides from across the globe which will help you on your way.

-Also everyone should read travel insurance reviews if you are visiting any foreign country and don’t have worldwide private health insurance.
+Also everyone should read travel insurance over 80 reviews if you are visiting any foreign country and don’t have worldwide private health insurance.
 So make sure you have some!

 Events this year in Amsterdam